Grrl Power is an ongoing story about superheroines doing everyday superheroic things. It has quite a large cast.

 An utterly invulnerable man (to the extent that he takes calming swims in active volcanoes and knocks missiles out of the air with his face).
 Personality-wise, Achilles is somewhat stuck in the '80s, though it's uncertain whether that's just what he's like or if it's a side-effect of his powers.

 The Ageless: Apparently part of his invulnerability—nothing can harm him, not even time.

-Clothing Damage: After hanging out in an explosion, is mad the marshmallows in his pocket melted thus ruining his jacket.
+Clothing Damage: After hanging out in an explosion, he gets mad that the marshmallows in his pocket melted, ruining his jacket.
 Then we see that the entire back of his outfit is gone.
 Word of God is that he goes through clothes like The Incredible Hulk does, only without transforming.

 Fights Like a Normal: He's invulnerable, but not really that much more powerful than a normal human otherwise.

 Stone Wall: He's Nigh Invulnerable minus the nigh.
 The problem being, he's otherwise basically just a normal person (albeit 1.5 times as strong as most, since he doesn't have to worry about tearing muscles or anything).